-Our amended and restated articles of incorporation and bylaws provide that the number of directors shall be fixed from time to time by resolution of our Board of Directors.
-Presently, the Board has fixed the number of directors at nine.
-Our amended and restated articles of incorporation and bylaws provide that all directors are elected at each annual meeting of our stockholders for a term of one year and hold office until their successors are elected and qualified.
+Our amended and restated articles of incorporation and bylaws, each as amended, provide that the number of directors shall be fixed from time to time by resolution of our Board of Directors.
+Presently, the number of directors is fixed at eleven.
+Our bylaws, as amended, provide that all directors are elected at each annual meeting of our stockholders for a term of one year and hold office until their successors are elected and qualified.

-A board of nine directors is to be elected at this meeting.
+A board of eleven directors is to be elected at this meeting.
 Unless otherwise instructed, the proxy holders will vote the proxies received by them "for" each of the nominees named below.
 All of the nominees currently are directors of our company.
 In the event that any nominee is unable or declines to serve as a director at the time of the meeting, the proxies will be voted for any nominee designated by our current Board of Directors to fill the vacancy.
 It is not expected that any nominee will be unable or will decline to serve as a director.